kaycebasques/biodigitaljazz/blog/favicon.rst

      })();
    </script>

 TV static!
-A grid of random colors looks like TV static.
+My grid of random colors (kinda) looks like TV static.
-Obvious in hindsight, but I did not expect that.
+Obvious in hindsight, but I did not see that coming.

 16x16 (the size of a basic favicon) is a little hard to see.
 Here's 100x100: